1. CREDIT CARD DEBT

 However, there are credit card companies offering second-chance or credit-building cards to people like you—consumers with low credit scores (or even no credit score) who are ready to successfully manage a new account.

-Making small purchases with the card and paying your balance off every month could help you build strong credit.
-When shopping for a secured credit card, make sure that it reports your payments to all major credit bureaus to improve your credit scores.
+Making small purchases with the card and paying your balance off every month could help you build credit.
+When shopping for a secured credit card, make sure it reports your payments to all major credit bureaus to improve your credit scores.

-So, to recover after debt settlement faster, use credit lightly.
+So, to recover after debt settlement faster, use credit very lightly.
 Pay on time, and pay off your full balance whenever possible.

 • Don’t take on new credit if you’re struggling to pay off your current balances.
 Avoid carrying balances (and paying interest) whenever possible.

-We looked at a sample of data from Freedom Debt Relief of people seeking debt relief during September 2024.
-This data reveals the diversity of individuals seeking help and provides insights into some of their key characteristics.
+We looked at a sample of data from Freedom Debt Relief of people seeking a debt relief program during November 2024.
+The data uncovers various trends and statistics about people seeking debt help.

-Age distribution of debt relief seekers
+Credit utilization bucketPercent of debt relief seekers

 Collection accounts balances – average debt by selected states.